ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ## Saurial
 Distant lands have exotic races not commonly found throughout the explored world.
 Saurial are a grouping of races that come from these far realms.
 They call no place entirely their own, and spend most of their lives as adventurers, nomads or something in between.

 Saurial have an innate desire to explore and seek out wonder wherever it lies.
-Some become fascinated with history, desperate to find clues of their true origin while others dedicate themesleves to understanding the other races.
+Some become fascinated with history, desperate to find clues of their true origin while others dedicate themselves to understanding the other races.

 When you choose this race, you may optionally roll or choose a quirk from the table below to adopt.

 |d8|Racial Quirk|
 |:--:|:--|
 |1| Love and passion don't really mean anything to you.
 You are eager to learn, but have trouble understanding.
-|2| Your desire to explore extends into your subconcious.
-You sleep walk.
+|2| Your desire to explore extends into your subconscious.
+You sleepwalk.
 |3| Your tough hide attracts bugs which attracts birds.
 You've become good friends with the birds.
 |4| You do not break eye contact with whatever you are talking to.
 |5| "Wait, I'm supposed to use my hands to eat?"